 Other Guitars to Consider

-The Squier 40th Anniversary Jazzmaster really is a fantastic guitar, but that’s not to say there aren’t some great alternatives around that you might like to consider before making your purchase.
-We’ve highlighted what we think are some of the best, similarly priced models that you might like if you’re interested in the Jazzmaster below.
+The Squier 40th Anniversary Jazzmaster really is a fantastic guitar, but that’s not to say there aren’t great alternatives around you might like to consider before making your purchase.
+We’ve highlighted what we think are some of the best, similarly-priced models you might like if you’re interested in the Jazzmaster.

 Squier Classic Vibe ‘70s Jaguar